pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload.hbs.md

 ## <a id="envvars"></a>Environment variables with default values

-There are some environment variables that can be specify to have default values so users can execute their commands with the minimum required flags.
+There are some environment variables that can be specified to have default values so users can execute their commands with the minimum required flags.
-These flags and its naming convention are listed below:
+These flags and naming convention are as follows:

 - `--type`: TANZU_APPS_TYPE
 - `--registry-ca-cert`: TANZU_APPS_REGISTRY_CA_CERT